HingeAssembler/HINGE/README.md

 - Preprint: http://biorxiv.org/content/early/2016/08/01/062117

-- A notebook to reproduce results in the paper can be found in this [repository](https://github.com/govinda-kamath/HINGE-analyses).
+- An ipython notebook to reproduce results in the paper can be found in this [repository](https://github.com/govinda-kamath/HINGE-analyses).

 CI Status: ![image](https://travis-ci.org/fxia22/HINGE.svg?branch=master)